 2. The story’s primary setting is the Southwestern United States, including at least one of the following states: Arizona, California, Colorado, Nevada, New Mexico, Oklahoma, Texas, and Utah.

-3. All entries must be received or postmarked no later than June 1 and must include:
+3. All entries must be received or postmarked no later than TBD and must include:

 a) A double-spaced and neatly typed copy of the manuscript (photocopies are acceptable), with pages numbered consecutively from beginning to end.
 The author’s name should appear only on the title page, and otherwise not appear anywhere on the manuscript pages.

 b) A letter or cover sheet containing the name, address, email address and telephone number of the contestant and the contestant's previous writing credits, if any.